SamYStudiO/flair-logger/README.md

 traceHandler.formatter = new CustomFormatter();
 var logger : Logger = new Logger( Level.ALL );
 logger.addTarget( traceHandler );
+logger.warn( "this is a warning" ) // you'll get from console -> WARN : this is a warning hello world
 ```

 * **Custom Handler**